gingerchew/bitesize.land/README.md

 - Lea Verou and their ongoing work making the web awesome
 - Deno Team and the Fresh framework
-- FontAwesome for the Twitter and Github icons
+- FontAwesome for the their icons
 - Twemoji for the favicon

 ## Todo